McKratt/microservice-sandbox/README.md

   * Use DockerHub to deploy Container
   * Use Minikub in local to Deploy
   * Jenkins pipeline as Code
-* Use Hibernate Search in Partner to find partner by name or forename
+* Use Hibernate Search in Partner to find person by name or forename

 ## Open Points
 * Should we use Factory as in case or domain service as in person to create domain object ? !!SRP!!